ballerina-attic/open-api-based-service/README.md

 ### Create the project structure

-Ballerina is a complete programming language that can have any custom project structure that you wish.
-Although the language allows you to have any package structure, use the following project structure for this project to follow this guide.
+Ballerina is capable of maintaining custom project structures depending on the requirement.
+We use following project structure in this project to follow the guide.
 ```
 open-api-based-service
   └── guide